 Returning to campus: 2020-21

 UCI is committed to the health and well-being of our Anteater community.
-While fall instruction and many of our operations continue to be remote, we ask the campus community to follow these campus safety requirements to mitigate the risk of spreading COVID-19.
+While spring instruction and many of our operations continue to be remote, we ask the campus community to follow these campus safety requirements to mitigate the risk of spreading COVID-19.
 We will communicate decisions on continuing with remote operations on a quarterly basis.
-Currently, UCI will remain remote through and including Winter Quarter.

 Daily Symptom Check-In